benjamincrozat/content/posts/laravel-migrations.md

 php artisan make:migration CreatePostsTable
 ```

-1. Write the migration's name in PascalCase;
+1. Write the migration's name in PascalCase.
+2. Begin with the "Create" prefix.
+3. Continue with the desired table's name.
+4. End with the "Table" suffix.
-2. Artisan will convert it to snake_case (making the file's name more readable);
+5. Artisan will create a new file and convert its name to snake_case (making the name more readable).
-3. A timestamp will be added as a prefix.
+6. A timestamp will be added as a prefix.

-Here's an example:

 ```
 INFO Created migration [2022_09_12_142156_create_posts_table].